To read endnotes, click on the the note number, then click on the to return to your place in the text.

 Some summers ago, while on vacation, we went to Washington and saw the Vietnam Veterans Memorial.
 It was the first time I had ever done that.
 It was an emotional moment as I looked up Charlie's name.
 Panel 50-E, Line 11.
 Quickly I walked to the spot, found his listing and softly ran my fingers over the letters...Charles B. Boynton, Jr. Tears welled up.
 Charlie.

 There are "Charlies" in the lives of most of us...young men or women who died in the service of their country.
 It seems so unfair.
 It IS unfair!
 Charlie and 58,000 of his comrades-in-arms in Vietnam should never have had to die.
 People should not have had to die in Iraq or Afghanistan or Korea or on Normandy Beach or in the Argonne Forest or at Gettysburg or Bunker Hill.
+They should not have had to die because they went to class at Columbine or Virginia Tech that day or to a country music concert in Las Vegas or to a movie in Aurora or because Mommy had dropped them off for school that morning in Sandy Hook.
 But they did.
 It is all so unfair.
 Life is unfair.

 Where is God in all this?
 After all, people prayed for the safe return of their Charlies and Bills and Bobs and Joes, but they did not come back.
 Why does God let a good kid like Charlie get blown apart in a jungle halfway around the world for no good reason?

 If Job were around this morning, he might ask something like that.
 Or perhaps he would not.
 After all, the first time Job asked God for an answer to life's unfairness, instead of an explanation, he got an explosion: